 Wavemaker positioning is extremely important for extracting the benefits.
 It’s essential to synchronize your wavemakers with aquarium filters to get the added filtration effects, oxygenation, and so on.
 I recommend watching the video below to understand the correct positioning of the wavemaker.

 How do you know your fish are comfortable or not with wavemakers?

 If you have fish that like a good current, a wavemaker helps produce that strong water flow.
-But, how can you tell that they like it or not?
+But, how can you tell whether they like it or not?
 If your fish are constantly swimming into the current, that means they like it.

 On the other hand, if they’re stuck all the way on the other side of the tank, meaning they’re trying to get away from it.
-So, do a little testing and experimenting with how much flow they like or don’t like.
+So, do a little testing and experiment with how much flow they like or don’t like.

 What are the types of aquarium water pumps in the market?

 Aquarium water pumps are of different types, functionality, and uses; those are:

 - Filtration pumps

 Filtration pumps are not suitable for wavemaker applications.
 Circulation pumps aren’t adequate for wave-making because they circulate the water inside an aquarium to a limited extent.